opensearch-project/documentation-website/_opensearch/cluster-manager-task-throttling.md

 Field name | Description
 :--- | :---
-task-type-name | The name of the task type.
-See [supported task types](#supported-task-types) for a list of valid values. value | The maximum number of tasks of the type `task-type-name` in the cluster manager's pending task queue.
+task-type | The task type.
+See [supported task types](#supported-task-types) for a list of valid values. value | The maximum number of tasks of the type specified by the `task-type` in the cluster manager's pending task queue.
 Default is `-1` (no task throttling).

 ## Supported task types